ansible-collections/ansible.netcommon/docs/ansible.netcommon.network_cli_connection.rst

 Synopsis
 --------
-- This connection plugin provides a connection to remote devices over a HTTP(S)-based api.
+- This connection plugin provides a connection to remote devices over the SSH and implements a CLI shell.
+This connection plugin is typically used by network devices for sending and receiving CLi commands to network devices.